dipakvwarade/TelcoCloudPro_b01/README.md

 # TelcoCloudPro_b01

-We will maintain all of our handson session details and details which can be publically shared!
+We will maintain all of our hand-son session details and details which can be publically shared!
 - Mainly the labs